pavedroad/sdk-v2/doc/classes/LooksRare.LooksRare.md

 ▸ **cancelAllOrders**(`bid`, `ask`, `overrides?`): [`ContractMethods`](../interfaces/types.ContractMethods.md)

-Cancell all maker bid and/or ask orders for the current user
+Cancel all maker bid and/or ask orders for the current user

 #### Parameters